-1. Inspect the guide blocks and repair or replace as necessary.
-Remove the blade from the sawmill.

-- 2. Loosen the top block clamp bolt and mounting bolt.
-Turn the adjustment bolt counterclockwise to raise the top block all the way up.
-Remove the bottom guide block from each blade guide assembly and install the provided alignment bar. - 3.
-Install each blade guide assembly to the mounting blocks and push all the way back.

-4. Install, tension and track a new blade.
+- 1. Inspect the guide blocks and repair or replace as necessary.
+Remove the blade from the sawmill. - 2.
+Install each blade guide assembly to the mounting blocks and push all the way back. - 3.
+Install, tension and track a new blade.
 Adjust the outer blade guide assembly so the roller flange is 1/8" from the back of the blade.
 Adjust the inner blade guide assembly so the roller flange is 1/16" from the blade.

-See Figure 7-7.
-Tighten the two previously-loosened tilt adjustment screws to secure the blade guide assembly.
+See Figure 7-6.
 Turn the top adjustment bolt clockwise to raise the blade guide assembly so the roller does not contact the blade.